Sales Strategy

 What success looks like: [their desired outcome]

-As discussed, I'm sending over [promised resource].
+As discussed, I'm attaching [promised resource].

 [Your name]